 - Play by the rules.
 Most dog parks have posted guidelines about behavior, the number of dogs permitted per handler, and more, so it’s important to pay attention to city-specific rules.
-Some parks require proper licensing (Minneapolis and St Paul residents can get yours through us and get rewarded!) and an off-leash dog park permit.
+Some parks require proper licensing and an off-leash dog park permit.

 - Put good health first.
 If your pooch is under the weather, take a rain check.
 Young puppies without all their inoculations should also steer clear.
 Newbie?
 It’s a good idea to get a clean bill of health before heading to the park for the first time.

 - Pack the necessities.
 Some parks supply poop bags and receptacles, but many don’t.
-BYOB(aggies) and pick up after your pet as soon as she’s done takin‘ care of business (no matter the size of the scat!).
+BYOB(aggies) and pick up after your pet as soon as she’s done takin’ care of business.
 And remember a water bowl and big bottle of fresh H2O.

 - Leave the young ‘uns home.
-It’s hard enough to keep a close eye on your dog during a dog park play session.
+Not alone, of course.
+But it’s hard enough to keep a close eye on your dog during a dog park play session.
 Add a rambunctious two-year-old human, and your attention is sure to be divided.
-Parent pointer: Just because your pooch is great with your child doesn’t mean every pup at the park will act the same way.
+It’s also safest for your kiddo.
+Just because your pooch is great with your child doesn’t mean every pup at the park will act the same way.

 - Mind your manners.
-(And yes, we mean yours.)
+(Yes, we mean yours.)
 You want your dog to be on his best behavior, but people can cause problems, too.
-Save your lunch till later and move those TMI phone calls to a more private locale.
+Save your lunch fur later and move those TMI phone calls to a more private locale.